Azure/azure-service-operator/docs/troubleshooting.md

 It is ok to learn by experiment and backward engineering.
 Kubernetes eco-system to provide that flexibility but only needs bit of tinkering around to get the ASO running.
 Let me take you through a scenario:

-Lets assume that that as an end user Tats povided wrong service-principle which was incorrect for the ASO to be correctly set-up.
+Lets assume that that as an end user Tats povided wrong service principal which was incorrect for the ASO to be correctly set-up.

-Sample scenario: Lets take a user sceanrio example where `user-A` mistakenly used an out-dated or wrong service principle secret for `azure-service-operator` which will result in unsuccessful result, how can we rectify now:
+**Sample scenario**: Lets take a user sceanrio example where `user-A` mistakenly used an out-dated or wrong service principal secret for `azure-service-operator` which will result in unsuccessful result, how can we rectify now:

-* ToDo: I plan to add specific user-case scenario here: (possibly with screenshot)
+* ~~ToDo: I plan to add specific user-case scenario here: (possibly with screenshot)~~ (Do we need screenshot mockup here?)

-* So at this point the issue happend in step-4 mentioned [here](https://operatorhub.io/operator/azure-service-operator), essentially all user need to do is re-new or refresh their service-principle credentials.
+* So at this point the issue happend in step-4 mentioned [here](https://operatorhub.io/operator/azure-service-operator), essentially all user need to do is re-new or refresh their service-principal credentials.
+    * Re-new the service principal, helpful command mentioned ins step-4 [here](https://operatorhub.io/operator/azure-service-operator).

     * Then after re-generating that user need to make sure that the only steps they need to manually run are step-5 onwards mentioned here: https://operatorhub.io/operator/azure-service-operator , But we can simplify a little more here as most of these command will be available. use command : `az account show` to get `AZURE_TENANT_ID` is the `Tenant ID`, `AZURE_SUBSCRIPTION_ID`, `AZURE_CLIENT_ID`.
 (This is just indicative, you can follow how to get these variable from Step-5 here https://operatorhub.io/operator/azure-service-operator)